New York Institute of Technology: Coed

-Dining services

-NYIT has seven major dining halls across its campuses in New York State, as of 2015.
-NYIT has five dining halls on its Old Westbury campus, one on its Manhattan campus.
-A new dining hall is being built on NYIT's Old Westbury campus, as of 2015.

 ROTC

 NYIT has an ROTC program, including both Air Force Reserve Officers' Training Corps and Army Reserve Officers Training Corps.

 Athletics

-New York Tech (NYIT) athletic teams are known as the Bears.
-The institute was a member of the Division II level of the National Collegiate Athletic Association (NCAA), primarily competing in the East Coast Conference (ECC; originally called as the New York Collegiate Athletic Conference (NYCAC) until after the 2005–06 academic year) from 1989–90 until their last season of competition in the 2019–20 school year before the institute announced its suspension until further notice.
+The New York Tech (NYIT) athletic teams were called the Bears.
+The institute was a member of the NCAA Division II ranks, primarily competing in the East Coast Conference (ECC; originally called as the New York Collegiate Athletic Conference (NYCAC) until after the 2005–06 academic year) from 1989–90 until their last season of competition in the 2019–20 school year before the institute announced its suspension until further notice.

-NYIT sponsored an intercollegiate athletics program in 12 varsity teams.
+NYIT sponsored an intercollegiate athletics program in 13 varsity teams.
 Men's sports included baseball, basketball, cross country, lacrosse, soccer and track & field; while women's sports included basketball, cross country, lacrosse, soccer, softball and track & field.

-New York Tech's intercollegiate competitive sports teams, include its four-time NCAA Division II national champion lacrosse team.
-All of NYIT's teams compete in Division II.
+NYIT's intercollegiate competitive sports teams, include its four-time NCAA Division II national champion lacrosse team.
 In 2019, NYIT became a College World Series team.

-New York Tech announced in August 2020 that the Bears would suspend its NCAA Division II intercollegiate athletics for at least two years.
+NYIT announced in August 2020 that the Bears would suspend its NCAA Division II intercollegiate athletics for at least two years.
+However, it hasn't yet returned to active competition as of the 2022–23 academic year.